vipultapare/ViewTube/README.md

 - added the google signIn option.
 - Added Toster for Sign In and Sign Up using react tostify
 - Added the Sub Header and Side bar in the Project
+- Make the hangBurger menu responsive using redux store
+- Added Youtube API for fetching the data.
+(Youtube Video 1 (1:30))

 # Fire Base Connectivity (Netflix Clone video 1 (2:00 hr))